ArturSousaFerreira/summernote/ESOF-docs/Report-5.md

 <a name="Reportevolutionprocess">
 ## Report evolution process

+1. Briefly describe how the feature you decided to evolve was identified;
+2. why you decide to evolve that particular feature?
+3. How did you locate the parts in the source code that needed to be modified.

 [Go to top](#TOP)
 <a name="Linktopullrequest"> </a>
 ## Link to pull request

+Link to pull request

 [Go to top](#TOP)
 <a name="Group"> </a>